ahatch1490/PrestoQ/README.md

 ### Installing

-Build for the project directroy.
+Build for the solution directroy.

-Say what the step will be

 ```
 $> dotnet build
 ```

-From PrestoQ.Cmd run CMD example application
+From PrestoQ.Cmd directory run CMD example application

 ```
 $> dotent run ../path/to/an/example/product_file.txt